zachbush96/KACEGPT/Readme.md

 ## Known Issues

-KACE-GPT is currently a work in progress, and there may be some limitations or issues, including:
+KACE-GPT is currently a work in progress, and there may be some limitations or issues

-- [Describe known issue 1]
-- [Describe known issue 2]
-- ...

-## Roadmap

-Future plans for KACE-GPT include:

-- [Specify future plan 1]
-- [Specify future plan 2]
-- ...

-## Contribution Guidelines

-Contributions to KACE-GPT are welcome!
-If you'd like to contribute, please follow these steps:

-1. Fork the repository and clone it locally.
-2. Create a new branch for your feature or bug fix.
-3. Implement your changes and ensure that the project builds successfully.
-4. Write tests to cover any new functionality or fix.
-5. Submit a pull request describing your changes.

-## Issue Reporting

-If you encounter any issues or have suggestions for improvements, please open an issue on the [Issue Tracker](https://github.com/your-username/KACE-GPT/issues) page.

 ## License